 - Look under sinks for signs of leaks – Moisture, stains, or warped cabinetry can indicate a slow leak that needs attention before it gets worse.

 - Test faucets and drains – Make sure water flows smoothly and drains without pooling.
-Slow drains often signal buildup that can worsen during heavy holiday use.
+Slow sink drains often signal buildup that can worsen during heavy holiday use.

 - Check toilet flushing performance – A weak flush can become a big problem when more people are using the bathroom.
-Ensuring everything is working properly now can save you from embarrassment later.
+Ensuring everything is working properly now can save you from embarrassment later

 Protect Your Kitchen Sink During Holiday Cooking